 GT Remote and Hybrid Teaching Academy Course: https://gatech.instructure.com/courses/152498

 Resources, including recordings from training sessions: https://gatech.instructure.com/courses/152498/pages/synchronous-session-gt- classroom-av-technologies-in-support-of-hybrid-teaching?module_item_id=961498

 What process should a student follow to request an academic or employment accommodation?

-Students may request an accommodation through the Office of Disability Services (ODS) due to 1) presence of a condition as defined by the Americans with Disabilities Act (ADA), or 2) identification as an individual of higher risk for Covid-19, as defined by the Centers for Disease Control and Prevention (CDC).
+Students may request an accommodation through the Office of Disability Services (ODS) due to the presence of a condition as defined by the Americans with Disabilities Act (ADA).

 Registering with ODS is a 3-step process that includes completing an application, uploading documentation related to the accommodation request, and scheduling an appointment for an “intake meeting” (either in person or via phone or video conference) with a disability coordinator.